-- Offer a dedicated telephone line for people with SLCDs. - person over the telephone. - people who have communication disabilities. - social media, video conferencing, and message relay services.
+- Offer a dedicated telephone line for people with SLCDs. - Have policies and procedures to accept an authorized communication support person over the telephone. - Receive training in specific strategies to communicate over the telephone with people who have communication disabilities. - Provide alternative options to the telephone, such as text messaging, email and social media, video conferencing, and message relay services.